 Another level above that is an IPRC process, which formally identifies a student’s right to a special education program and an IEP.

-At college or university, there are offices for students with disabilities, where arrangements can be made for accommodations and other supports such as learning strategies.
+At college or university, there are offices for students with disabilities, now often called Accessibility Services, where arrangements can be made for accommodations and other supports such as learning strategies.
 Documentation of the learning disabilities is usually required for these services.